- Storm Watch & Storm Success, Part 1

-Take-home message: Stop, look around, and listen before setting pets loose after a storm.
+Take-home message: Look around before setting pets loose after a storm.
 Make sure fences, windows, etc. are still secure.

 Okay, our warning is officially over, and Mindy has finished her bully stick.
 I’m about to head upstairs to confirm that all is well and then I’ll come back for her.
 Stay safe, everyone!